Kim, Kourtney and Khloe Kardashian Get Emotional in Group Therapy

 She also said that she was "evolving" as a person, and didn't want to be stuck in the same headspace as she has been for years.

-"I don't wanna be the bitchy not-in-touch-with-my-feelings person I was before," Kourtney admitted.
+"I don't wanna be the b**chy not-in-touch-with-my-feelings person I was before," Kourtney admitted.

 In a testimonial interview, Kim said her anger at Kourtney comes from her not respecting her work commitments.